dalong0514/readnotes/20190201读书笔记/2019030Refactoring2EdR12.md

 I often find that conditional expressions come in two styles.
 In the first style, both legs of the conditional are part of normal behavior, while in the second style, one leg is normal and the other indicates an unusual condition.

-These kinds of conditionals have different intentions—and these intentions should come through in the code.
+These kinds of conditionals have different intentions — and these intentions should come through in the code.
 If both are part of normal behavior, I use a condition with an if and an else leg.
 If the condition is an unusual condition, I check the condition and return if it’s true.
 This kind of check is often called a guard clause.

 2『卫语句，做一张术语卡片。』——已完成